 History of the academy

-The idea for the academy was informed by a Mobile Summer Institute on Scientific Teaching strategic planning session that board members attended, representing their various campus units.
-Participants in that session identified a campus-wide need to expand opportunities for faculty to connect with each other around teaching opportunities, challenges, and successes.
+The idea for the academy was informed by a Mobile Summer Institute on Scientific Teaching strategic planning session during which participants identified a campus-wide need to expand opportunities for faculty to connect about their teaching.

-One of the initial goals of the Teaching Academy was to harness the collective power of faculty who had won distinguished teaching awards (sponsored by Tom and Carol Williams, A.J.
+The Teaching Academy sought to harness the collective power of faculty who had won distinguished teaching awards (sponsored by Tom and Carol Williams, A.J.
 Ersted, and Thomas F. Herman ) or who had participated in UO’s premier professional teaching development activities, such as the Working Group on Active Teaching and Learning (sponsored by the Teaching Engagement Program, the UO Libraries Center for Media and Educational Technologies, and the Yamada Language Center) and Summer Institutes on Scientific Teaching (supported by Howard Hughes Medical Institute, National Science Foundation, and UO Science Literacy Program).